Battle of Transylvania: 2nd and 4th/North Armies

 The zenith of Romanian rule in Eastern Transylvania during 1916 lasted just under two weeks.
 For 13 days (21 September to 4 October), the Romanian 2nd and North Armies occupied five Hungarian county capitals.
 Brassó (Brașov), the capital of Brassó County, was the first to be occupied, on 29 August.
-It was followed by Sepsiszentgyörgy (Sfântu Gheorghe) – capital of Háromszék County - on 6 September, while Csíkszereda – the capital of Csík County - fell around the same time.
-Fogaras (Făgăraș)– capital of Fogaras County – was taken on 16 September, being finally followed by Székelyudvarhely (Odorheiu Secuiesc) on 21 September, the capital of Udvarhely County.
+It was followed by Sepsiszentgyörgy (Sfântu Gheorghe) — capital of Háromszék County — on 6 September, while Csíkszereda (Miercurea Ciuc) — the capital of Csík County — fell around the same time.
+Fogaras (Făgăraș)— capital of Fogaras County — was taken on 16 September, being finally followed by Székelyudvarhely (Odorheiu Secuiesc) on 21 September, the capital of Udvarhely County.
 Subsequently, the first one of these capitals to be lost was Fogaras, on 4 October.
 It was followed by Brassó, Sepsiszentgyörgy, and Székelyudvarhely during 7–8 October, with Csíkszereda finally being evacuated by the Romanians on 11 October.
 Aside from the county capitals, several capitals of districts within counties whose capitals weren't occupied by Romanian forces were also conquered by the Romanians during the Battle of Transylvania.
 The Romanian 2nd Army occupied two district capitals, both within Nagy-Küküllő County.
 Kőhalom (Rupea), the capital of Kőhalom District, was taken by the Romanians on 16 September and recovered by the Austro-Hungarians on 5 October.
 For an unknown amount of time, the Romanians also held Nagysink (Cincu/Gross-Schenk), capital of Nagysink District.
 The 2nd and North Armies reached their high-water mark in Transylvania on 3 October.
-That day, the line of the unified front of the two Romanian armies ran through Libánfalva (Ibănești), west of Parajd (Praid), west of Székelykeresztúr (Cristuru Secuiesc), Hégen (Brădeni/Henndorf), Báránykút (Bărcuț/Bekokten) and Nagysink (Cincu/Gross-Schenk).
+That day, the line of the unified front of the two Romanian armies ran through Libánfalva (Ibănești), west of Parajd (Praid), west of Székelykeresztúr (Cristuru Secuiesc), Hégen (Brădeni/Henndorf), Báránykút (Bărcuț/Bekokten), and Nagysink (Cincu/Gross-Schenk).
 This line stood at a dozen miles from both Segesvár (Sighișoara/Schässburg) and Marosvásárhely (Târgu Mureș).